oolong-dev/OpenTelemetry.jl/docs/src/OpenTelemetrySDK.md

 A [`View`](@ref) specifies which instruments are grouped together through [`Criteria`](@ref).
 For each view, a [`Metric`](@ref) is created to store the [`Measurement`](@ref)s.
 Each metric may have many different dimensions configured by [`StaticAttrs`](@ref) in a [`Measurement`](@ref).
-For each dimension, we may also collect those [`Exemplar`]s in the mean while.
+For each dimension, we may also collect those [`Exemplar`](@ref)s in the mean while.

 ### Design decisions

 - For each registered instrument, we have stored the associated metrics configured by views into the `instrument_associated_metric_names` field.
 So that for each pair of `instrument => measurement`, we can quickly determine which metrics to update.
-- The make sure that measurements with the same attribute key-values but with different order can be updated in the same dimension in the [`AggregationStore`](@ref), a design from [opentelemetry-dotnet#2374](https://github.com/open-telemetry/opentelemetry-dotnet/issues/2374) is borrowed here.
+- To make sure that measurements of the same attribute key-values but with different order can be updated in the same dimension in the [`AggregationStore`](@ref), a design from [opentelemetry-dotnet#2374](https://github.com/open-telemetry/opentelemetry-dotnet/issues/2374) is borrowed here.